Všechny články

 Why it matters: information asymmetry in e-commerce is measurable.
 A buyer simply cannot tell from a product page what awaits them — which is the argument for external data signals like a repairability score.

-3. Repairability as a signal: replaceability cues versus returns
+4. Repairability as a signal: replaceability cues versus returns

 A study of ~31,000 products with real return rates tests whether visible replaceability cues (typically the wired vs. battery-dependent distinction) are associated with lower return propensity.
-It is one of the first empirical tests of right-to-repair-adjacent signals against actual post-purchase outcomes.
+It is one of the first empirical tests of right-to-repair-adjacent signals against actual post-purchase outcomes — and a demonstration that cheap, storefront-visible cues can be evaluated without proprietary engineering data.
+The study also clarifies the limits: a single visible cue is no substitute for a full repairability score.

 Why it matters: right-to-repair policy assumes repairability cues correspond to better outcomes.
-Our data shows cheap, visible cues can be tested empirically — and that a single cue is no substitute for a full repairability score.
+Our data shows how to test that assumption empirically.

-4. When reputation fails: high ratings, high returns
+5. When reputation fails: high ratings, high returns

 The takeaway